-Dublin statistics for the full year 2019 were not available by the time of publication of this AIDA report (March 2020).
+Dublin statistics for the full year 2021 were not available by the time of publication of the report.

 Application of the Dublin criteria